Devher12/Visual-Search-Ecommerce-Chatbot/README.md

-# 🎯 Visual Product Search AI
+#  Visual Search Ecommerce chatbot

 **A full-stack AI-powered visual search application that enables users to find products using image similarity search powered by deep learning and vector similarity algorithms.**